Nitrokey/nitrokey-documentation/nitrokey3/faq.rst

 ==================

 **Q:** Which Operating Systems are supported?
-   Windows, Linux, and macOS.
+   Windows, Linux and macOS.
 Also some support for Android and iOS.

 **Q:** What can I use the Nitrokey for?
    See the `frontpage`_ for an overview of supported use cases.